“OMG, you’re glowing!!! Spill your secrets!”

 Washing your face daily with products that include an AHA like lactic acid can help to maintain your acid mantle because your skin will recognize it because it exists in our bodies.
 The lactic acid in our products will keep your skin functioning in tip-top shape while gently exfoliating your skin.

 If you find that you have some congestion or maskne, it’s a great idea to use something a little more powerful once a week to help with cellular turnover and clear your pores.
 Our Weekly Digest Mask includes pomegranate and pumpkin enzymes (both AHAs) that encourage gentle exfoliation.
 They also contain powerful vitamins and antioxidants to help brighten the skin’s complexion.
-Mix this powder mask with goat milk yogurt to create a gentle mask that’ll give you the same glow you can get from a chemical peel without its harmful results!
+Mix this powder mask with Essential Enzymes or goat milk yogurt to create a gentle mask that’ll give you the same glow you can get from a chemical peel without its harmful results!

 The things to note if you are using AHAs and BHAs with a high concentration in the formulation, you’ll want to be sure to keep out of the sun to protect your skin from further damage.
 You’ll also want to be aware of the other ingredients you’re using like retinol/retinoids and vitamin c as they can cause further irritation to the skin.